 For the purposes of OMFLA, an eligible employee is entitled to 14 days of leave per call or order to active duty or notification of a leave from deployment.
 When an employee also meets the eligibility requirements of OFLA, the duration of the OMFLA leave counts toward that employee’s leave entitlement during the designated leave period.

 Qualified leave under FMLA and OFLA for an eligible employee will run concurrently during the designated leave period if for the same qualifying reason.
 Qualified leave under FMLA will run concurrently with other qualified leave covered under Paid Family and Medical Leave Insurance (PFMLI) and/or available sick leave under ORS 653.601 - 653.661 for eligible employees.
-Qualified leave under OFLA may also run concurrently with leave taken under the sick timeleave law in ORS 653.601 - 653.661 if for the same qualifying reason, but not concurrent with PFMLI.
+Qualified leave under OFLA may also run concurrently with leave taken under the sick time law in ORS 653.601 - 653.661 if for the same qualifying reason, but not concurrent with PFMLI.

 For the purpose of tracking the number of leave hours an eligible employee is entitled and/or has used during each week of the employee’s leave, leave entitlement is calculated by multiplying the number of hours the eligible employee normally works per week by 12.
 If an employee’s schedule varies from week-to-week, a weekly average of the hours worked over the 12 months worked prior to the beginning of the leave period shall be used for calculating the employee’s normal workweek.
 If an employee takes intermittent or reduced work schedule leave, only the actual number of hours of leave taken may be counted toward the 12 weeks of leave to which the employee is entitled.